razagna/Accelerated-Cpp/Chapter 07/Exercises/README.md

 This could be achieved by simply checking whether a line number exits for a word using the `find` algorithm from the `<algorithm>` library and adding it to the list only if it doesn't already exist.
 The solution can be found in [q03](q03.cpp).

 #### Q7-4.
 The output produced by the cross-reference program will be ungainly if the input file is large.
 Rewrite the program to break up the output if the lines get too long.
+When outputting the result, after printing each value, the program checks whether it has reached a point where it should start from a new line by checking if the number of values it has printed so far is a multiple of our desired maximum length.
+Then, it either starts a new line before continuing or prints a comma and continues.
+The solution can be found in [q04](q04.cpp).

 #### Q7-5.
 Reimplement the grammar program using a `list` as the data structure in which we build the sentence.